 For believers, one of the principles he proffers is rejecting “the false and pernicious idea that knowledge requires 100 percent certainty”.
 The adverse effects of embracing this impossible burden of certainty for our beliefs includes many Christians who

 Not only does this cripple one’s personal relationship with God, but it stifles communication with non-believers seeking clarification about the Christian faith.
 I cannot tell you how many Christians I’ve known over the past 35 years who are intellectually handicapped in their discussions of the Christian faith with non-believers.
-Absolute certainty, despite how much passion and conviction one has mustered, does not exist (except with self-evident beliefs) and the sooner Christians recognize this, the quicker they will grow personally and relationally.
+Absolute certainty, despite how much passion and conviction one has mustered, does not exist (except with self-evident beliefs; the existence of God is not self-evident) and the sooner Christians recognize this, the quicker they will grow personally and relationally.
 (For an appeal along these lines, see my essay “Why Apologetics Is Important To Your Church”.)

 For nonbelievers, Copan appeals to the principle of fairness for approaching doubt.
 “Those engaging in doubt should doubt fairly.”
 Not only should believers play fair and embrace this principle, but “this applies to atheists or agnostics demanding rigorous proofs for God’s existence or the realty of objective moral values.”
 After all “do they apply the same lofty standard to anything they themselves believe?
 Or are they operating by a double standard?” (p 109).
-And, “how do skeptics know with such great confidence that God, if he exits, could have no good reasons for permitting evil?”
+And, when the question of evil slips in through the back door, Copan asks, “how do skeptics know with such great confidence that God, if he exits, could have no good reasons for permitting evil?”

-At the end of the day–and this hit me hard–“Emotional doubts will never be satisfied with intellectual resolutions, no matter how solid and commonsensical they are.”
-I was left wondering how often I put forth an intellectual response to an emotional inquiry and fell into the crowd of Job’s companions, Eliphaz, Bildad, and Zophar, who failed to bring true solace and relief to honest suffering and pain.
+At the end of the day — and this hit me hard — “emotional doubts will never be satisfied with intellectual resolutions, no matter how solid and commonsensical they are.”
+I was left wondering how often I put forth an intellectual response to what is really an emotional inquiry and fell into the crowd of Job’s companions, Eliphaz, Bildad, and Zophar, who fail to bring true solace and relief in honest suffering and pain.

 I’m very grateful to Paul Copan for A Little Book for New Philosophers and I will refer many to it and encourage everyone to pick it up and read!
 Even if you’re not a “new philosopher,” you’ll be better equipped to think because of it!